RicoJia/ricojia.github.io/_posts/2022/2022-01-24-deep-learning-softmax-crossentropy.markdown

 ## Cross Entropy Loss

 Before introducing cross entropy as a loss, let's talk about entropy.
 Entropy is a measure of how "disperse" a system is.
 For a random variable, if its distribution is fairly "concentrated", its entropy is fairly small.
 E.g., a random variable with $P(x_1) = 0$ and $P(x_2) = 1$.
 This system is "concentrated" and its entropy is zero.
-On the other hand, if a random variable is "all over the place", like with a uniform distribution, then its entropy is high.
+On the other hand, if a random variable is "all over the place", like in a uniform distribution, then its entropy is high.
 The entropy is represented as:

 $$
 \begin{gather*}